 Hometown: Scottsdale, AZ

 On-Campus Activities: Resident Counselor of Porter (Russian & German House), Salsa, Ballroom & Swing Club, Mead Art Museum, TEDxAmherst, 5 College Orthodox Christian Fellowship, Circus Magazine managing editor

 Hobbies: Making art, dancing, hiking, walking in the campus woods with a good podcast

 Favorite question asked on tours: What are the winters like?

 Hey there Prospie!
 My name's Darya, and I'm a Belorussian gal, raised in Arizona and going to college in New England.
 I chose Amherst for its academically active culture, for its vibrant student body and enthusiastic professors.
 I hope to introduce you to these joys.
 I ardently love the variety of classes I take and enjoy my constant switch from analytical logic to moving art - and the intersections of the two.
-Whenever I am not working on campus projects, I am creating and consuming media, usually from my lovely room in the Russian House, Porter 2nd floor.
+Whenever I am not working on campus projects, I am creating and consuming media, usually from my lovely room in the Russian House, Porter 2nd floor (where I'm the RC this year!).
 Amherst offers such amazing opportunities and I cannot wait to introduce you to them (as well as the tasty caffeine from our gracious town coffeeshops).
-I'm absolutely and completely happy to answer any questions that you have - simply email me at firstname.lastname@example.org!
+I'm absolutely and completely happy to answer any questions that you have - simply email me at email@example.com!

 Name: Matthew Chow ‘18

 On-Campus Activities: Amherst Christian Fellowship, Terras Irradient (Amherst's Christian a capella group), Amherst Symphony Orchestra, photographer for Communications Office, research assistant for the Economics and English departments